tnyandoro/newsweek-clone-bootstrap/README.md

 ## Show your support

-If you've read this far, you must like the project!
+If you have read this far, you must like the project!
 Give us a ⭐️!

 ## Acknowledgments